0-jagadeesh-0/using-jest/README.md

-# Jest
+# How to use Jest

-- Jest is a Javascript Testing Framework.
+Jest is a Javascript Testing Framework.

 **Installing Jest**